 Now that you’ve scrubbed up on the basics, dip your toes into some of our favorite onsen and sento in Tokyo.

-Here are some of the best tattoo-friendly hot springs in and around the City.
+Here are some of the best tattoo-friendly hot springs in and around Tokyo.

 Hot Spring Takeno-yu in Minato

-Sourcing hot spring water from the ground, different onsen have different-colored water, benefits, and temperatures depending on their source.
-In the case of Takeno-yu, volcanic ash and peat give its water a dark coffee hue, making it an effective remedy for exhaustion, coldness, stiff shoulders, and lower back pain.
-Plus, many locals claim that the water fights against aging as it makes your skin feel silky smooth after a quick dip.
+Sourcing hot-spring water from the ground, different onsen have different-colored water, benefits, and temperatures depending on their source.
+In the case of Takeno-yu, volcanic ash and peat give its water a dark coffee hue, and it’s said to be an effective remedy for exhaustion, coldness, stiff shoulders, and lower back pain.
+Plus, many locals claim that the water fights against aging, as it makes your skin feel silky smooth after a quick dip.

 Daikoku-yu in Sumida